South London Gallery

 In July 2018, the gallery successfully raised £25,000 through our crowdfunding platform, Art Happens, to kit out the newly restored Fire Station opposite the main building, bringing it back to life as an inspiring new art space.

-Designed by 6a architects and opening in September 2018, the Fire Station annexe doubles the space of South London Gallery, providing gallery spaces, an archive room, artists’ studio, kitchen and terrace, combined with community and education facilities offering free and exciting art experiences for all.
+Designed by 6a architects, the new Fire Station annexe doubles the space of South London Gallery, providing gallery spaces, an archive room, artists’ studio, kitchen and terrace, combined with community and education facilities offering free and exciting art experiences for all.